 - lift a coffee cup

 The repaired rotator cuff continues to become stronger over many months.
+The strength of the repair will continue to improve for over a year.
 Your ability to return to work after a rotator cuff repair depends a lot on what type of work you do.
 If you have a desk job then you are typically able to return to work and use your arm 6- 8 weeks after surgery.
 If you can work with one arm in a sling then you can return to work sooner.

 If you work in construction, lawn care, or you are a police officer, corrections officer, active military, etc and rely on your arm for overhead work and heavy lifting then it will take 6-8 months at a minimum for the rotator cuff repair to become strong enough to use the arm without putting the repair at risk.

 The risk of returning to full duty work too quickly after a rotator cuff repair is that you can re-tear the rotator cuff.
 Research shows that the risk of reinjury to your rotator cuff extends out to nearly 24 weeks after your shoulder surgery !!!

 Keep in mind… your repair has no nerve fibers in it.
 So many of you mistakenly think that you might feel the repair stretch or that you will feel pain before it tears again.
 That is simply not true.
 Many of you with recurrent tears will not feel the new tear occur.